 Proteins are critical biological components that take part in all cellular processes.
 When we look at protein structures we can identify parts that form separated folding units, termed domains.
-To put an example, we find the same domain in white:
+To put an example, we find the same domain in white in this figure:

 The TIM-barrel or (βα)8-barrel appears both in the pyruvate kinase and Imidazol glycerol phosphate synthase proteins.
 It is commonly understood that proteins evolved through the recruitment of domains and for this reason domains have been for long been defined as the basic evolutionary unit.